|

 the local improvements equals the global improvement.
 We know that this is not so.
 We have to change the wording of the second

 need – “protect the local optimization is incorrect.
-Let’s
+Let’s do that.
+Now we see the

-the local optimization.
-To do that we
+optimization.
+To do that we must not

 is one more time, effective subordination is the key to successful